 Arm, Beak, Branch, Caboshed, Chest, Claw, Covert, Dorsal fin, Eagle claw, Ermine spot, Escallop, Feather, Foot (palmiped), Foreleg, Forepaw, Hand, Head, Heart, Hoof, Leaf, Neck, Ostrich feather, Palm frond, Paw, Roe deers' attires, Shoulder, Sprig, Stags' attires, Stem, Swallow-tail, Tail, Tail addorsed, Tail fin, Talon, Tooth, Trunk, Trunk (elephant), Two hands clasped, Two wings in vol, Udder, Wheat spike, Wing and Wrist.

-Proper, Pointed, Ermine, Azure, Bibliography, Boa, Charged, Upon (wreath), Crest, Heart, Heart enflamed, Crown, Closed royal crown, Created, Crucible, Outlined in sable, Within, Dictionary, Dexter, Two, Emblem, In chief, In orle, In base, In saltire, Coat of arms, Inescutcheon, Scroll, Fleur de lis, Personal, Gules, Bonfire, Illuminated, Interpreted, Motto, Castilian language, Flame, Enflamed, Line, Semi-circular, Throughout (all sides), Or, Oval, Fimbriated, Argent, Without divisions, Socioeconomic, Freehand and One.
+Proper, Pointed, Ermine, Erased, Azure, Bibliography, Boa, Head, Charged, Upon (wreath), Crest, Heart, Heart enflamed, Crown, Closed royal crown, Created, Crucible, Outlined in sable, Within, Dictionary, Dexter, Two, Emblem, In chief, In orle, In base, Coat of arms, Inescutcheon, Scroll, Personal, Gules, Bonfire, Illuminated, Interpreted, Motto, Castilian language, Flame, Enflamed, Semi-circular, Or, Oval, Fimbriated, Argent, Without divisions, Sable, Vert, Socioeconomic, Freehand and One.

 Dr. Antonio Salmerón y Cabañas,